stereolabs/zed-sdk/camera streaming/sender/python/README.md

-# Stereolabs ZED - Camera Control
+# Stereolabs ZED - Streaming Sender

-This sample shows how to track camera motion in space.
+This sample shows how to enable streaming module of the ZED SDK as image sender.

 ## Getting started